Sambridda/Palm-Oil-System-Design/README.md

 ---

+### Requirement Volatility Across Four Proposal Cycles

+Between Proposal I and the current revision, the client's stated requirements changed substantially and more than once — the production window (see above), the supply/coil pipe cost preference, the introduction of a dedicated palm olein product line partway through, and most recently a hardware change (trunk upsizing) that reopened the entire priority and control-logic layer.
+None of these were anticipated at the outset.

+Rather than treating each change as a disruption requiring a ground-up redesign, the architecture was deliberately kept modular enough to absorb them: the VCH thermal sizing methodology, the ε-NTU coil-length inversion, and the priority-budget control philosophy each proved reusable across revisions, with each new requirement extending the existing framework rather than replacing it.
+The PO tank introduction in Proposal III, for example, required restructuring the oil-side piping and adding a third priority tier — but did not require re-deriving the underlying thermal model, which carried forward unchanged.

+**Takeaway:** A four-revision proposal history is not, on its own, a sign of a poorly-scoped project — it is a normal feature of iterative industrial design work done alongside a client who is still discovering their own requirements.
+The relevant engineering discipline is not preventing requirement change, but architecting a system whose core methodology survives it.
+That discipline is reflected directly in the changelog structure of this document (Sections 9–11), which exists specifically to make each revision's actual delta traceable against the last.

+---

 ### Solar Loop Integration: Single-Pump Architecture

 The standard two-loop passive solar integration approach — where the solar circuit operates independently and dumps heat into the primary loop only when capacity permits — would have required a dedicated secondary circulation pump.
 To reduce capital cost and system complexity, the loop topology was redesigned so that a single high-pressure pump handles full circulation duties across both the solar collectors and the primary process loop.